How to Get Your New Hampshire Insurance License in 2026

 How much does it cost to get a New Hampshire insurance license in total?

-The main costs are: the PSI exam fee ($59 for single-line or $72 for combination), the state application fee of $210 via NIPR (plus a small NIPR transaction fee of ~$5.60), and any optional study prep course ($0–$350).
-New Hampshire's $210 application fee is notably higher than most states — budget for it accordingly.
-Total costs typically range from $269 to $632 depending on your exam type and study materials.
+The main costs are: the PSI exam fee ($59 for single-line or $72 for combination), the state application fee of $210 via NIPR (plus a small NIPR transaction fee of current fee), and any optional study prep course (current fees).
+New Hampshire's $210 application fee is a required state cost — plan for it alongside exam and study expenses.
+Total costs typically range verify current pricing to current fee depending on your exam type and study materials.
 No fingerprinting or background check appointment fees apply.

 Does New Hampshire require fingerprinting for an insurance license?